MichaelReel/Godatm2/README.md

 # Godatm
-Godot automatic tiled map - An attempted at procedural 2d map with marching squares
+This is for an alternative automatic tiled map - An second attempt at a procedural 2d map with marching squares